dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 The most important reason for using a reverse proxy for edge deployments (exposed to traffic from the Internet) is security.
 The 1.x versions of Kestrel don't have a full complement of defenses against attacks.
 This includes, but isn't limited to, appropriate timeouts, size limits, and concurrent connection limits.

-For information about when to use Kestrel with a reverse proxy, see [Kestrel](kestrel.md).
+For information about when to use Kestrel with a reverse proxy, see [Introduction to Kestrel](kestrel.md).

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)